 Bass fishing, in general, is relatively beginner-friendly and a great way to get newbies hooked on the sport.
-But this article is for those who are ready to take their skills to the next level and track down big bass consistently.
+But this article is for those ready to take their skills to the next level and track down big bass consistently.
 It’s one thing to stumble upon a large bass once in a while, but the goal is to find bigger fish consistently and intentionally.

 How To Catch Big Bass